 Elise Greenwood Bahr has been active in the Denver choral music scene since moving to Colorado in 2011.
 She is thrilled to be singing with Anima Chamber Ensemble again this season.
 She also sings with the Colorado Bach Ensemble, Saint Martin’s Chamber Choir, and has performed with Singers Chamber Choir, Vittoria Ensemble, and with other local community and church choirs.
 Before moving to Denver, she appeared in various productions around the country, including serving as a Principal Singer with the Bach Society of St Louis, lead roles with Hartford Opera Theater, and a singer with the Alabama Symphony Chorus in Birmingham.
 She holds a Master’s of Music in Vocal Performance from The Hartt School at the University of Hartford and a Bachelor of Arts in Music from the University of Utah.
 Elise is also a fine violinist and has performed in professional, church, community, and university ensembles in 3 different states.
 When not involved in musical activities, she enjoys running marathons, and trying to keep up with her four wonderful children.
 Sometimes it feels like the same thing.

-Chelsea Kendall is thrilled to be singing another season with Anima, along with other Denver-based choral ensembles, including St. Martin’s Chamber Choir, Kantorei, and The Evans Choir.
-She currently works as the Administrative Assistant at KMGLife, a recording studio and audio engineering academy in Boulder.
+Chelsea Kendall is thrilled to be singing another season with Anima.
+Additionally, Chelsea is a staff singer at St. John’s Episcopal Cathedral and a member of St. Martin’s Chamber Choir and Kantorei.
 Chelsea earned her Bachelor’s in Music Education from Anderson University in Indiana.
-She then taught secondary band and choir for three years before completing a Master of Music in Choral Conducting at Colorado State University.
-In her spare time, she enjoys spending time with her nieces and nephew, rock climbing, and snuggling with her dog, Shortcake.
+She then taught secondary band and choir for three years before pursuing her Master of Music in Choral Conducting at Colorado State University.
+She now works as an Administrative Business Partner at Google in Boulder.
+In her spare time, she enjoys hiking, rock climbing, and snuggling with her dogs, Shortcake & Pippin.

 Westin Sorrel is currently the Director of Choral Music at Dakota Ridge High School.
 He earned his Bachelors of Music degree from the School of Music at Colorado State University where he studied Vocal Music Education following the Performance Enhancement Track.
 During h is time at CSU, Westin sang with the CSU Chamber Choir, University Chorus, Men’s Chorus, and the Charles and Reta Ralph Opera Center with which he held several lead roles.
 He also spent 3 years singing with the Fort Collins community group Laudamus Chamber Chorale.
 While at CSU, Westin was involved with the Collegiate National Association for Music Educators (CNAfME), Students National Association for Teachers of Singing (SNATS), and the American Choral Directors Association (ACDA).
 Westin currently remains an active member of both NAfME and ACDA.
 In the summer of 2015, Westin had the honor of spending two weeks in Italy at the Sarteano Chamber Choral Conducting Workshop where he got to work with world renowned conductor, Simon Carrington.
 In the past, Westin has worked with students at Fort Collins High School, Rock Canyon High School, and Bear Creek High School.
 In addition to singing with Anima, Westin currently sings with the Colorado Bach Ensemble, St. Martin’s Chamber Choir, and Bethany Lutheran Chancel Choir.